 Stream from heavy rains

-Stream forming these falls is short – a bit more than 2 kilometres, water is collected from the fairly small plateau around Sohra village.
+Stream forming these falls is short – a bit more than 2 kilometers, water is collected from the fairly small plateau around Sohra village.

 In other locations of the world in similar geography would form just a small stream.
-But Nohkalikai Falls are falling from very special plateau – one of the rainiest places in the world mentioned in almost every geography schoolbook around the world – Cherrapunji.
+But Nohkalikai Falls is falling from a very special plateau – one of the rainiest places in the world mentioned in almost every geography schoolbook around the world – Cherrapunji.

 As a result, the beautiful Khasi Hills are adorned with ribbons of countless waterfalls and Nohkalikai Falls belong to the most impressive ones.

-Nohkalikai Falls are formed by a powerful (during the rains) stream.
-Waterfall falls in a single plunge over Cretaceous – Paleogene sandstones and limestones.
+Nohkalikai Falls is formed by a powerful (during the rains) stream.
+The waterfall falls in a single plunge over Cretaceous – Paleogene sandstones and limestones.

-Upper part of falls flow along nearly vertical cliff but for some two thirds falls are free falling – there has formed giant grotto behind the falls.
+Upper part of the falls flow along a nearly vertical cliff but some two-thirds of the falls are free-falling – there has formed a giant grotto behind the falls.

-In rainy season it might be fairly complicated to take good picture of falls, as fog and clouds are frequent.
+In the rainy season it might be fairly complicated to take a good picture of falls, as fog and clouds are frequent.

-As the rains end and falls become thinner, there opens a view to another gem of Nohkalikai Falls – beautiful green pool at the base of falls.
+As the rains end and waterfall becomes thinner, there opens a view to another gem of Nohkalikai Falls – a beautiful green pool at the base of falls.

-Name of falls from Khasi language translates as "Jump of Ka Likai" – falls have been named after unfortunate woman who commited suicide here.
+Name of falls from Khasi language translates as “Jump of Ka Likai” – falls have been named after an unfortunate woman who committed suicide here.
 The story is very tragic:

-Likai ("Ka" means "women") lived in Rangjirteh village above the falls.
+Likai ("Ka" means "women") lived in Rangjirteh village (former village some three kilometers north-northwest from the falls).
 Her first husband died while at work and she was left alone with her baby girl.